mlpack/mlpack/README.md

     `-lmlpack`
 and the mlpack headers are found in
     `/usr/local/include/mlpack/`
-and if Python bindings were built, they will be accessible with the `mlpack` package in Python.
+and if Python bindings were built, you can access with the `mlpack` package in Python.

 If running the programs (i.e. `$ mlpack_knn -h`) gives an error of the form